turbot/steampipe-plugin-azuread/docs/index.md

 connection "azuread" {
   plugin = "azuread"

   # Defaults to "AZUREPUBLICCLOUD".
-Valid environments are "AZUREPUBLICCLOUD", "AZURECHINACLOUD" and "AZUREUSGOVERNMENTCLOUD"
+Valid environments are "AZUREPUBLICCLOUD", "AZURECHINACLOUD", "AZUREUSGOVERNMENTCLOUD" and "AZUREUSGOVERNMENTCLOUDHIGH"
   # environment = "AZUREPUBLICCLOUD"

   # You can connect to Azure using one of options below: